-Cassandra then went on to become a Deputy and Executive editor at The Lancet group, one of the world’s oldest and most prestigious medical journal groups.
-In this capacity, she had the privilege of travelling the world to meet scientists, clinicians, government and NGO leaders.
-She has given talks in China, Japan, the USA and Europe, and has led multiple specialist commissions to address inequities in healthcare provision worldwide.
+Cassandra has given talks on health in China, Japan, the USA and Europe, and has led multiple specialist commissions to address inequities in healthcare provision.
 A career highlight was launching a research programme for cancer care at the United Nations, alongside former US Vice President Joe Biden.

 She writes for both academic and general publications, including The Spectator, The Observer and The Reader’s Digest.
-Described by her PhD supervisor as a pathological optimist, Cassandra is passionate about using science to inform and drive change in the world and believes that scientific knowledge can and should be interesting and accessible to all.
+Cassandra is passionate about using science to inform and drive change in the world and believes that scientific knowledge can and should be interesting and accessible to all.

 Dr Coburn’s first book ENOUGH.: HOW YOUR FOOD CHOICES WILL SAVE THE PLANET uses the seminal research published in 2019 – The Planetary Heath Diet (PHD) – to consider the changes we urgently need to make to improve our own health and the health of our planet.
 Published by Gaia in January 2021, it was described by Thomasina Miers as ‘essential reading for anyone who cares about the planet’.